 Those beautiful menorahs you see twinkling in your neighbors’ windowsills?
 They’re actually there for you, as a reminder of the Hanukkah miracle and the triumph of the few over the many.
 For this reason, most lamps are placed in front of a large window or door facing the street.

 As custom goes, most people light their menorahs at sundown, and the candles are meant to continue burning for at least half an hour after it gets dark.
-One candle is lit for each night of the eight-day holiday (celebrated from the evening of December 12th through December 20th this year), along with an extra light called a shamash [servant] that’s typically located either higher, lower, or off to the side of the rest.
+One candle is lit for each night of the eight-day holiday (the start of each year's Hanukkah celebration depends on the Hebrew calendar), along with an extra light called a shamash [servant] that’s typically located either higher, lower, or off to the side of the rest.
 Sometimes the shamash is used to light the other candles, and sometimes it’s the last to be lit, depending on the family.

 Traditional Hanukkah foods are fried in oil